gipritchard/Space-Debris/Space Debris Clean Up Crew.md

 ![](../attachments/orbit_example.jpg)
 - Rotate the High Earth Orbit (HEO) board with all pieces on it, 90° clockwise
-- Rotate the Low Earth Orbit (LEO) board with all pieces on it, 180° clockwise Play passes to the player on the left.
+- Rotate the Low Earth Orbit (LEO) board with all pieces on it, 180° clockwise
+- If HEO has completed a full rotation around Earth, Orbital Drift occurs.
+Follow the steps below.

+### Orbital Drift
+- Remove 1 Debris Cube from each space in LEO.
+- Remove 1 Debris Cube from each space in GSO.

+Play passes to the player on the left.

 ## Hand Limit
 Players have a hand limit of 5 Resource cards.
 If you ever have 6 or more cards in hand, you must immediately choose & discard the excess Resource cards to the Resource discard pile.
 - For each Resource card discarded this way, add 1 Debris Cube to an adjacent space with the fewest game pieces (Space Ships, Satellite, Debris Cubes).
 All Space Ships and Satellites in that space take 1 damage when the Debris Cube is added to their space.